MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 ## Frequently asked questions

-### Should I use Power FX instead of Liquid?
+### Should I use Power Fx instead of Liquid?

-Power Fx fulfills certain dynamic data scenarios in a low-code way that can also be achieved via [Liquid](liquid-overview.md) code with pro-developer tools.
+Power Fx fulfills certain dynamic data scenarios in a low-code way that may also be achieved via [Liquid](liquid-overview.md) code with pro-developer tools.
 Since Power FX is currently in public preview release stage, we encourage use of Power Fx for evaluation in sites that are in trial or under development and provide us feedback.
 Liquid is a generally available (GA) feature and comparatively provides more capabilities.
 Use Liquid for your production websites, particularly in scenarios that are critical and complex.

 ## See also